angrykoala/wendigo/README.md

 **waitForNavigation(timeout=500)**
 Waits until next page is loaded, recommended after following a link to a different page.
 Keep in mind that a navigation within a SPA won't necessarily trigger a navigation event.

+> waitForNavigation may delay up to 100ms after the given timeout while waiting for the page to load

 **findByText(selector?, text)**
 Returns an array with the elements with text content matching the given text.